miklevin/MikeLev.in/_posts/2025-01-07-habit-deliberation-ai.md

 ### In Short
 Your text draws parallels between human cognitive strategies (habit-based decisions, slow reflection, and rapid integrated thinking) and how AI systems, especially LLMs, balance static “base model” knowledge with dynamic retrieval methods.
 Journaling becomes a microcosm of this interplay, helping you toggle from automatic habits into deliberate reflection—and occasionally stepping up to a fast, agile “speed-chess” approach when situations demand immediate, intelligent action.

+---

+## Claude 3.5 Sonnet's Thoughts On The Article

 **Claude 3.5 Sonnet**: This appears to be a fascinating philosophical text about different modes of decision-making, learning, and artificial intelligence.
 The text draws parallels between human cognition and AI systems, particularly focusing on:

 1. Three modes of operation: